gsaslis/mirror-to-radicle/README.md

   machine account.
 In the example above, this was `yorgos_actions`.
 - `RADICLE_IDENTITY_PASSPHRASE`: the passphrase you used to protect the private key of the GitHub Actions machine account.
+In case you left the passphrase empty, you can skip this secret.
 - `RADICLE_IDENTITY_PRIVATE_KEY`: the **base64-encoded format** of the private
   key of the GitHub Actions machine account.
 You can get this with, e.g. `cat ~/.radicle_actions/keys/radicle | base64`